Nested Hilbert schemes on surfaces: Virtual fundamental class: Nested Hilbert schemes on surfaces

-By Remark \ref{singular} the projective scheme $\S{\n}_{\betab}$ is highly singular in general.
-The following proposition that implies Theorem \ref{thm1} is proven in Section \ref{r-step}: \begin{prop} $\S{\n}_\betab$ is equipped with the perfect absolute obstruction theory $\Fb$ with the derived dual where the map is the one defined above.\footnote{The negative signs on the diagonal of the matrix in \eqref{matr} were missing in the first draft of the paper.
+The following proposition that implies Theorem \ref{thm1} is proven in Section \ref{r-step}: \begin{prop} $\S{\n}_\betab$ is equipped with a perfect absolute obstruction theory $\Fb\to \LL_{\S{\n}_\betab}$ whose virtual tangent bundle is given by where the map is the one defined above.\footnote{The negative signs on the diagonal of the matrix in \eqref{matr} were missing in the first draft of the paper.
 We were notified of the corrected form of the matrix by Richard Thomas.} \end{prop}